 Bradley joined Watsi on July 17th, 2014.
-Six years ago, Bradley became the 340th member to automatically support a new Watsi patient every month.
-Since then, 5,668 more people have become monthly donors!
-Bradley's most recent donation traveled 8,800 miles to support Rath, a father from Cambodia, to fund bilateral ear surgery.
+Six years ago, Bradley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bradley's most recent donation traveled 8,500 miles to support Brian, a newborn from Kenya, to fund corrective surgery.

 Rath is a 34-year-old from Cambodia.
 He and his wife have been married for ten years, and have three children together.
 They live on the army base where Rath's unit is located.
 Rath is a good soccer player, and he plays often with others in his army unit.
 When he was only 15 years old, Rath had a serious ear infection.
 This infection caused the tympanic membrane, or the ear drum, in both ears to perforate.
 For this reason, Rath experiences severe hearing loss and constant discharge from his ears.
 He also experiences tinnitus.
 His ears are chronically infected and require a lot of medicine.
 His lack of hearing has made it difficult to communicate and affected his career.
 His family is worried that he will have this problem forever.
 Rath traveled to our medical partner's care center to receive treatment.
 On June 3rd, he will undergo a myringoplasty procedure in both ears.
 During this procedure, surgeons will close the perforations.
 Our medical partner, Children's Surgical Centre, is requesting $913 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Rath said, "Once this ear infection is stopped, I will be able to hear better and maybe have an easier time in my work.
 Most of all I want to hear the voices of my children when they talk to me."